 This can’t be the case as Paul describes the revealing of the man of sin (the Beast) to be a future event, who is destroyed by the coming of Christ in 2 Thessalonians 2:1-12.

-This proves to be an irreconcilable sequence of events that compromises the foundations of both Amillennialism and Postmillennialism.
+These passages prove to be an irreconcilable sequence of events that compromises the foundations of both Amillennialism and Postmillennialism.

 The Earliest Christian Writers Deny We Are In The Millennium

 We are to continue in the apostles’ doctrine (Acts 2:41-43).
 If there is no mention among the earliest Christian writings of an allegorical understanding of the Millennium, then there is a strong inductive reason to believe the Apostles taught a literal Millennium.

 Not only do the scriptures clearly state we are not currently in the Millennium but the earliest Christian writings outside the Bible state the case.

 The Ante-Nicene Fathers is one such collection of writings.